gtema/keystone/doc/src/policy.md

 it is preferred not to rely on this method anyway.
 While running OPA as a WASM eliminates any networking communication, it heavily reduces feature set.
 In particular hot policy reload, decision logging, external calls done by the policies themselves are not possible by design.
+Using this way of policy enforcement requires `wasm` feature enabled.

 All the policies currently are using the same policy names and definitions as the original Keystone to keep the deviation as less as possible.
 For the newly